 - Encourage participation in activities

-Pet therapy can prove useful for aged-care residents, veterans with PTSD (posttraumatic stress disorder), patients undergoing chemotherapy, and more.
-Even stroke victims can benefit greatly from pet therapy by helping them regain their motor skills through increased physical activities.
+Pet therapy can prove useful for elderly care residents, veterans with PTSD (posttraumatic stress disorder), patients undergoing chemotherapy, and more.
+Even stroke victims can greatly benefit from pet therapy by helping them regain their motor skills through increased physical activities.
 People with sensory disabilities (deaf, blind, and mute) can communicate more easily through an animal, thus encouraging interaction with their healthcare providers.

 Some patients experience less anxiety during a medical procedure if they have a pet companion by their side.
 In rehabilitation, the patients may feel even more motivated to stick to their therapy when accompanied by a pet.